FAQ - DUI / OVI Penalties in Columbus & Central Ohio (Part 2)

 A: In Ohio, yellow license plates with red lettering are known as “restricted” license plates.
 The yellow plates are ordered by the court, and tell other vehicles that the driver had limited driving privileges.
 In order for limited driving privileges to be valid, restricted plates must remain on the vehicle for the duration of the license suspension.

 A: In some cases, yellow license plates are an optional part of the sentence, ordered at the judge’s discretion.
 In some circumstances, they are a mandatory part of the sentence.
-In cases where individuals are convicted of DUI/OVI as a first offense, or if the individual is placed under an administrative license suspension, the judge may order restricted plates as a condition of granting limited driving privileges.
+For a first offense, or for an administrative license suspension, the judge may (but is not required to) require restricted plates as a condition of the person receiving driving privileges.
 Individuals convicted of DUI / OVI as a first offense that involves a “high test,” a second offense or more within ten years, or a fourth offense or more within 20 year period, the judge must order restricted plates as a condition of limited driving privileges.

 Q: What is ignition interlock